 Doctors will often prescribe medication to ease symptoms and reduce inflammation.
 They may recommend nonsteroidal anti-inflammatory drugs (NSAIDs) in the form of a tablet to take orally or a cream to apply to the joints.

 In some cases, a person may need surgery to repair or replace their joints.
-Surgery can help decrease pain and improve range of movement.
+Surgery can help decrease pain and improve the range of movement.

 RA is a severe disease that can affect the whole body, often causing pain and disability.

-Women can limit the impact of RA on their lives by seeking early treatment and following the advice of a doctor when managing their symptoms.
+People can limit the impact of RA on their lives by seeking early treatment and following the advice of a doctor when managing their symptoms.